 Biosecurity is key to productive aquaculture systems

-Biosecurity encompasses all measures designed to prevent diseases from occurring and from spreading by isolating, as much as possible, animal farm populations from external contamination.
-Recurring or prolonged contact with external environments (water, sediment, wildlife) favors the development of new diseases.
+Biosecurity encompasses all measures designed to prevent diseases from occurring and spreading by isolating, as much as possible, animal farm populations from external contamination.
+Recurring or prolonged contact with external environments (water, sediment, wildlife) promotes the development of new diseases.
 For this reason, non-recirculated aquaculture systems are more difficult to isolate than closed water circuits.

 The first level of biosafety relates to the choice of farm location.
-Once the farm facilities have been installed, it is very difficult to change the quality of water inlet.
+Once the farm facilities have been installed, it is very difficult to change the quality of the water inlet.
 Thus, it is absolutely necessary to have prior knowledge of the farming and industrial activities - livestock as well as crop production – that are conducted upstream of the farm, especially if the water used originates from a stream.
 Depending on the results of these investigations, the treatment system for incoming water must be adjusted accordingly.

 What are the main biosecurity measures allowing for satisfactory growth performance in fish farming?